and GVSan Pro Real-time Fibre Channel SAN (FCS) Volume and File Sharing Solution for

 1. GVSan protects only explicitly selected Volume/Files these Volume/Files become

 is called the SMS.
-All other workstation on the network are able to read/write to a specific volume or any given volume/folder and directory.
+All other workstations on the network are able to read/write to a specific volume or any given volume/folder and directory.
 Each File on the central storage may have different Owners.

 Only the Owners may write to their specific Files, On the network,

-all machines installed with GVSan Pro are Readers as well write over the network you no longer venerable to a single point of failure but have all the flexibility and speed to access centralized data.
+all machines installed with GVSan Pro are Readers as well write over the network you are no longer venerable to a single point of failure but have all the flexibility and speed to access centralized data.